Bystroushaak/dhtmlparser3/docs/index.rst

 The first thing you'll need to do in order to work with the HTML code is parse it into the DOM.

-To do that, import the module and then call a :func:`parse` on the text you want to parse.
+To do that, import the module and then call a :func:`.parse` on the text you want to parse.

 ::